 4) Are you ready to make a commitment?

 Many people are drawn to the study of acupuncture because it seems to offer a way to keep their options open.
 It’s alternative; it’s outside the mainstream; it offers the promise of owning your own business, setting your own schedule, etc. These things are true about acupuncture but they’re a long way from the whole story and an even longer way from what POCA Tech is about.
-We’re looking for people who are ready to make a genuine commitment --and commitment isn’t compatible with keeping your options open.
+We’re looking for people who are ready to make a genuine commitment to a specific job --and that's not compatible with keeping your options open.
 A metaphor that we use is that being an acupunk is like running a program on your computer that takes up tons of space on your hard drive.
 If you’re going to do it, you’ll have to give up other things because there simply isn’t room for them.
 If you have room in your life for a big, demanding commitment, POCA Tech might be good for you.
 Please do your research, talk to some POCA acupunks, ask them about what it’s really like.